noritada/grib-rs/ROADMAP.md

 Next step, it is important to do following things:

+- Providing access to all parameters in the data
+- Brush up on error messages to clarify missing support
+- Core enhancements to facilitate new support for code tables and templates
-- API stabilization for the 1.0 release
+- API stabilization toward 1.0 release
-- Documentation for the 1.0 release
+- Documentation enhancement toward 1.0 release
+- Support mechanisms for regionally defined code tables and templates

 ## Future